-ASSIGNMENT #4: PRESENTATION OF TECHNICAL MATERIAL TO A NONEXPERT AUDIENCE
+ASSIGNMENT #4: GROUP PRESENTATION OF TECHNICAL MATERIAL TO A NONEXPERT AUDIENCE

-You will find a technical topic or process as a topic.
-Your job will be to give a short, PowerPoint (or equivalent) presentation that explains the technical topic or process to the class, along with a one-sheet handout that summarizes your talk.
+You will be paired up and assigned a technical topic.
+Your job will be to give a short, PowerPoint (or equivalent) presentation that explains the technical topic or process to the class, along with a one-sheet handout that summarizes the technology.